 - Ensure dust production is minimized during harvest.

 Nonetheless, other countries in the Mediterranean produce substantial amounts making it possible for them to participate in the global export market.
-Almond nut production directly impacts honeybees, especially within the US Central Valley, California, where large scale commercial farms are common.
+Almond nut production directly impacts honeybees, especially within the US Central Valley, California, where large-scale commercial farms are common.
 Current production practices are killing bees and not the almond themselves.

 Almonds have been cultivated for centuries and have never been a problem to honeybees for all those years.
 The problem came in when growers began supplying the product as a supermarket staple, forcing the growers to strive to meet its huge demand.
-This has led to the monoculture practices and use of chemicals that hugely affects the honeybee population.
+This has led to monoculture practices and the use of chemicals that hugely affect the honeybee population.
 To counter this negative outcome, growers should adopt new ways of growing almonds.

-On top of the list is to avoid usage of chemicals, encourage biodiversity, and control pests and diseases to avoid their spread.
+On top of the list is to avoid the usage of chemicals, encourage biodiversity, and control pests and diseases to avoid their spread.
 The consumer also has a role to play.
 First off, minimize the consumption of almond milk to reduce its demand.

 Secondly, buy certified almond products with a clear label showing it is “bee-friendly” to show the growers have put in place measures to secure honeybees.
 Finally, you can choose not to buy almond milk in entirety for a while, to keep its demand down.
 The decision is up to you.

 What are your thoughts on this article?
 Leave a comment below and let us know.